SEARCH

 Following the conclusion of the RIT-T for Project Marinus in June 2021, the electricity sector in Australia has continued to experience an unprecedented period of change as we transition to a net zero economy.
 This transition includes the accelerated closure of coal plants and a growing need for renewable generation and energy storage projects.
 Internationally, the emergence of an inflationary environment and concerns regarding energy security have increased the costs of delivering major transmission projects.

-Given the extent of these changes, in October 2023, we engaged Ernst & Young to update its market modelling using the latest data, including AEMO’s Inputs, Assumptions and Scenarios Report (IASR), which it published in June 2023.
-Ernst & Young completed its preliminary work in November 2023, which we incorporated in an updated cost-benefit assessment.
-Subsequently, AEMO published its draft 2024 ISP in December 2023.
+Given the extent of these changes, we engaged Ernst & Young (EY) in October 2023 to update its market modelling which had been initially conducted in 2020/21 for the Marinus Link’s PACR.
+The updated modelling used the latest data, including Australian Energy Market Operator (AEMO’s) Inputs, Assumptions and Scenarios Report, which it published in June 2023.
+EY completed its preliminary work in November 2023.

 Project Marinus – Project Assessment Conclusions Report